- UCI is ranked #9 among public universities nationwide by U.S. News & World Report

 With your talents and our achievements, together, we can take each other higher.

-- The New York Times ranks UCI #1 in the nation for outreach to low-income students.
+- The New York Times ranks UCI #1 in the nation doing the most for the American dream.

 - #2 healthiest college in the West according to Greatist.